caleb531/multi-line-replacer/README.md

 ## Usage

-The workflow takes one or more files on which to run replacements, and then a series of "replacement rule" files with the `-r` flag:
+The workflow takes one or more files on which to run replacements, and then one or more "replacement rule" files with the `-r` flag:

 ```sh
 mlr .github/workflows/*.yml -r example-rules/uv-gha.md